 Watford agree £5.5m Craig Dawson fee with West Brom

+The 29-year-old is set to join on a four-year contract with an option for a further year, with an announcement expected on Monday.

-The 29-year-old is having a medical with the Hornets ahead of a proposed move to Vicarage Road, with agreement on personal terms not expected to be a problem.
+Dawson passed a medical on Saturday ahead of a proposed move and an agreement on personal terms is not expected to be a problem.

 Dawson played 45 times for the Baggies in all competitions last season and would become Watford boss Javi Gracia's first signing of the summer transfer window.